gobuffalo/docs/templates/docs/events/_emitting.md

 When emitting events the `Kind` attribute should be a unique, but constant, string.
 It is this attribute that users will use to determine how to respond to events they receive.

-It is recommend to namespace this attribute like such, with error events being suffixed with `:err`.
+It is recommended to namespace this attribute like such, with error events being suffixed with `:err`.

 ```plain
 "&lt;package-name&gt;:&lt;additional-names&gt;:&lt;optional-error&gt;"